Shopify Pricing Review

 It’s really not that hard to distinguish these two major groups of people:

 - Shopify users who are successfully leveraging off Shopify’s tools to grow their businesses.

 - Non-Shopify users who are very price sensitive and enjoy nickel and diming when price shopping for the best (aka lowest) prices.

 Let’s be honest, we all want a good deal by getting the most out of purchases while paying the least possible.
 It’s wise, and there’s nothing wrong with it.

-I know, times are tough and every dollar counts (while you are sipping a fancy $5 latte, just kidding).
-What I’m trying to say is that in addition to being obsessed with the price tag while shaking your head, you should also weigh the rewards from achieving long-term success.
+I know, times are tough and every dollar counts, but in addition to being obsessed with the price tag while shaking your head, you should also weigh up the rewards from achieving long-term success.